 Pick of the properties near Medran

-There’s now a complex at the bottom of the Medran gondola, complete with shops, restaurants and the W Verbier, which is a chic five-star complex at the foot of the Medran lift.
-It is definitely the most convenient place to stay in town – as you can ski right back to the door at the end of the day.
-It houses stylish suites and bedrooms, shops, restaurants, a slopeside bar and a nightclub, and a recently refurbished spa.
+There’s now a complex at the bottom of the Medran gondola, complete with shops, restaurants and the W Verbier, which is a chic five-star complex that’s definitely the most convenient place to stay in town – as you can ski right back to the door at the end of the day.
+It houses stylish suites and bedrooms, a slopeside bar and a nightclub, and a recently refurbished spa.
 If cool and contemporary is the vibe you’re craving, this is your place.

 The Lodge – you can ski to it too and again it certainly isn’t a budget option.
 It’s one of the resort’s top rental properties and is owned by Sir Richard Branson.
 It sleeps 18, and has its own spa, swimming-pool…and even an ice-skating rink.
 As you might imagine, a stay here is not a budget option.